hundo8546/youtube-performance-analysis/README.md

 This reposistory contains the code for building a dataset combing [YouTube8m data](https://research.google.com/youtube8m/) with metadata from the YouTube API, and analyzing the factors that contribute most to view count.
 There are three primary areas:
 * `data_pipeline` - Python scripts to ingest YouTube8m data and fetch associated metadata from the YouTube API.
-* `exploratory_analysis` - Jupyter Notebooks to explore and analyze the data for feature importance.
+* `analysis` - Jupyter Notebooks to explore and analyze the data for feature importance and generate SHAP csv.
 * `dashboard` - Contains the HTML source for the interactive visualization.

 # Part 1: Data Pipeline